Thermal transport measurement and imaging

 We harvest both solution-based synthesis and vapor-phase growth techniques to fabricate thin-film and nanostructured materials.
 These materials and structures are exploited for energy conversion, optoelectronics, sensing, and information science applications.
 We are particularly interested in layered hybrid organic-inorganic perovskites and other classes of low-dimensional materials.

-Excited-state dynamics and flow of energy
+Excited-state dynamics of functional materials

 We investigate the dynamic processes of fundamental excitations (e.g., electrons, lattice vibrations) in solid-state and solution-phase materials using time-resolved optical spectroscopy.
 Our spectroscopic setup covers a wide spectral range (250 nm ~ 15 µm) with ~100 fs time resolution and diffraction-limited spatial resolution.